 Convincing an investor to invest in your app startup is not easy for a first-time entrepreneur.
 This is especially true if all you have is an idea and a business plan.

-If you’ve ever watched Shark Tank or Lion’s Den you will have noticed that entrepreneurs with big ideas but no product or market traction don’t usually get very far in an investor pitch.
+If you’ve ever watched Shark Tank or Lion’s Den you will have noticed that entrepreneurs pitching big ideas to the investors without a product or market traction don’t usually get very far.
+This is especially true for founders seeking app investment.

 As Fortune.com columnist and University of Chicago Professor of Entrepreneurship, Waverly Deutsch so bluntly puts it –